paulhrsn/dns-icmp-analysis/README.md

 This is a simulated network traffic analysis case study involving DNS resolution failures and ICMP errors.
 The goal was to investigate a connectivity issue where users were unable to access "www.yummyrecipesforme.com", receiving a "destination port unreachable" error.

 I used *tcpdump* to capture packets created when attempting to access the website.
-DNS queries were sent over UDP to the DNS server, but the responses were ICMP error messages stating that port 53 was unreachable, which means the DNS server wasn't available. m
+DNS queries were sent over UDP to the DNS server, but the responses were ICMP error messages stating that port 53 was unreachable, which means the DNS server wasn't available.

 ## Tools Used